University of California, San Diego: History

 UC San Diego was the first general campus of the University of California to be designed "from the top down" in terms of research emphasis.
 Local leaders disagreed on whether the new school should be a technical research institute or a more broadly based school that included undergraduates as well.
 John Jay Hopkins of General Dynamics Corporation pledged one million dollars for the former while the City Council offered free land for the latter.
 The original authorization for the San Diego campus given by the UC Regents in 1956 approved a "graduate program in science and technology" that included undergraduate programs, a compromise that won both the support of General Dynamics and the city voters' approval.

-Nobel laureate Harold Urey, a physicist from the University of Chicago, and Hans Suess, who had published the first paper on the greenhouse effect with Revelle in the previous year, were early recruits to the faculty in 1958.
-Maria Goeppert-Mayer, later the second female Nobel laureate in physics, was appointed professor of physics in 1960.
+Nobel laureate Harold Urey, a physical chemist from the University of Chicago; James R. Arnold, a pioneering cosmochemist; and Hans Suess, who had published the first paper on the greenhouse effect with Revelle in the previous year were early recruits to the faculty in 1958.
+Maria Goeppert Mayer, later the second female Nobel laureate in physics, was appointed professor of physics in 1960.
 The graduate division of the school opened in 1960 with 20 faculty in residence, with instruction offered in the fields of physics, biology, chemistry, and earth science.
-Before the main campus completed construction, classes were held in the Scripps Institution of Oceanography.
+Before the main campus completed construction, classes were held in Scripps Institution of Oceanography.

 By 1963, new facilities on the mesa had been finished for the School of Science and Engineering, and new buildings were under construction for Social Sciences and Humanities.
 Ten additional faculty in those disciplines were hired, and the whole site was designated the First College of the new campus (it was later renamed after Roger Revelle).
 York resigned as chancellor that year and was replaced by John Semple Galbraith.
 The undergraduate program accepted its first class of 181 freshman at Revelle College in 1964.
 Second College was founded in 1964, on the land deeded by the federal government, and named after environmentalist John Muir two years later.
 The School of Medicine also accepted its first students in 1966.